Yusuprozimemet/qpAdm_on_Colab/README.md

 ### Step 4: Run Analysis Using qpAdm

 7. **Run `qpAdm`:**
-   - Executes `qpAdm` from `/content/AdmixTools-master/bin/qpAdm` to perform admixture analysis.
+   - Executes `qpAdm` from `/content/AdmixTools-master/bin/qpAdm` to check if its properly installed.

 ### Step 5: Prepare PLINK and Genetic Data